No-Bake Fresh Nectarine Pie (with Peach Option)

 PIE CRUST: Store-bought or homemade—Cookie Crust, Another Cookie Crust, Easy Flaky Pie Crust with Shortening and Butter, or Yogurt Flaky Pie Crust.

-slice of nectarine pie with whipped cream on the side.Pin
+slice of fresh nectarine pie with a fork on the plate.Pin

 Yield: 8 slices